Elucidation/Unforwarder-Chrome-Extension/readme.txt

 It replaces all the google-forwarded search results links with the original links on page.

 To use:
--Download the zip or tar.gz and unzip to a folder
--In Google Chrome click the top-right extensions icon -> Tools -> Extensions -In the top right of inside window check Developer mode.
+-Download the zip or tar.gz and unzip to a folder (On Github it's the little zip icon in the top left of window) -In Google Chrome click the top-right extensions icon -> Tools -> Extensions -In the top right of inside window check Developer mode.
 -Load unpacked extension, navigate and select unzipped folder